FollowTheProcess/lightweight_ds_cookie/README.md

 cookiecutter https://github.com/FollowTheProcess/lightweight_ds_cookie.git
 ```

-You will then be asked a series of questions, following which your project will be created, a remote github repo will be created with the same name, and a local git repo will be initialised and linked up the github repo.
+You will then be asked a series of questions, following which cookiecutter will create

+1) Your project directory structure using the name provided

+2) A Github repo with the same name

+3) A conda environment with python3, some dev requirements, pandas and numpy and the same name

+4) A local git repo

+Finally, it will then connect the git and Github repos, perform an initial commit and push to master

+<p><small> I have also included a top level environment.yml so you can replicate the exact environment this template was made in, incase anything doesn't work</small></p>